The Old Manse: Modern history

 The Old Manse was designated a National Historic Landmark in 1966 and a Massachusetts Archaeological/Historic Landmark the same year.

 The Manse is open seasonally for guided tours given by the Trustees of Reservations.
-The garden, originally created by Thoreau, has been recreated.
-The on-site book store in the house specializes in the American Revolution, women's history, Nathaniel Hawthorne, Transcendentalism, and sustainability.
+The on-site book store in the house specializes in the American Revolution, women's history, the Emersons, the Hawthorne, Transcendentalism, and sustainability.
+The grounds include a recreation of the heirloom garden planted by Thoreau.
+Over 11,000 visitors are estimated per year.